-2. Objectives of the Practice:
+Title of the Practice:

-The traditional undergraduate degree curricula are based on a core subject and two related elective subjects from a limited choice for respective Honours programmes.
+Gen-ED (General Education) UG Programme.
+2. Objectives of the Practice: The traditional undergraduate degree curricula are based on a core subject and two related elective subjects from a limited choice for respective Honours programmes.
 The present-day global university education adopted choice-based curricular system with elements of flexibility.
 Presidency University from the very beginning embraces the concept of the CBCS through the GenED programme at the UG degree level.
 The university further intends to promote flexible choice across disciplines and across faculties to bring in the practice of liberal education.
 The objective of this programme is to offer optimum choices to UG students to pursue subject(s) of interest as elective courses cutting across disciplines and faculty.
 3. The Context: What were the contextual features or challenging issues that needed to be addressed in designing and implementing this practice)?

-The present-day higher education system globally encourages interdisciplinarity.
+The present-day higher education system globally encourages interdisciplinary.
 Many new subjects and areas are being introduced at graduate and more so at postgraduate levels.
-Such interdisciplinarity is in demand by the stakeholders in the industry, for cutting edge research in emerging fields of Biotechnology, Climate Science, Environmental Science, Space Science, Natural Resource Management, Rural Development, Social Science, Management Science, Media Science, Peace Studies, Nanotechnology, Digital Humanities, Cognitive Science, Cultural Studies, Linguistics, Medical Science and many other areas.
-University undergraduate and postgraduate curricula should introduce and induct elements of interdisciplinarity to open the expanding horizon of higher education to the students.
-The GenEd programme introduced in Presidency in a way unique in the country addresses these issues in designing the programme.
+Such interdisciplinary is in demand by the stakeholders in the industry, for cutting edge research in emerging fields of Biotechnology, Climate Science, Environmental Science, Space Science, Natural Resource Management, Rural Development, Social Science, Management Science, Media Science, Peace Studies, Nanotechnology, Digital Humanities, Cognitive Science, Cultural Studies, Linguistics, Medical Science and many other areas.
+University undergraduate and postgraduate curricula should introduce and induct elements of interdisciplinary to open the expanding horizon of higher education to the students.
 4. The Practice: Describe the practice and its uniqueness in the context of India higher education.
 What were the constraints / limitations, if any, faced?
 The GenEd programme is offered to every undergraduate student majoring in different disciplines.
 Each department offers at least four courses of four credits each in first four semesters.
-A student has to take ten such courses spread over four semesters in addition to his\her chosen discipline in Major subject.
+A student has to take ten such courses spread over four semesters in addition to his/her chosen discipline in Major subject.
 In four semesters the 15 departments offer more than 60 courses.
 Students majoring in the sciences will have to take at least two courses from the humanities discipline and vice versa.
 The Gen Ed course modules are designed carefully keeping in mind the interest and subject background of students coming from different disciplines for a particular GenEd course.
 Some of these courses are open to students of all disciplines.
 Some courses that require a specific subject background are restricted to students of respective faculties or related major subjects.
-This provides a unique combination and blending for the elective subjects, so that a student can enrol for GenEd that would facilitate his/her understanding of chosen Major subject.
-At the same time instead of going through all the modules of such elective subject he/she has the option not to select the modules which are not of much requirement for the specific major.
-This flexibility offers a scope for selecting other GenEd programmes of his/her wider interest.

-5. Evidence of Success
+Evidence of Success:

 The Gen Ed programme has already engendered a spirit of interdisciplinary in a rudimentary form.
 Science students are reading literature while philosophy students understand statistics.
 The most important evidence of success is the broadening of horizons for students beyond disciplinary barriers.
 Although time has not yet come to present statistical evidence, anecdotal evidences are in plenty.
 In UG Gen Ed exam a student of English while explaining postmodernism referred to the varying waves of same light in different frequencies that create differences for the viewers.
 Similarly a political science student while explaining caste incorporates rock stratification from geology Gen Ed to explain the concept.

-6. Problems Encountered and Resources Required
+5. Problems Encountered and Resources required.
 The idea of Choice-Based Credit System is based on multiplicity of choices for students.
 Ideally such a system operates through faculties offering courses which are open across disciplines.
 Two crucial determinants are then, number of faculties and second the infrastructure to accommodate simultaneous classes of multiple courses.
 For optimum implementation of objectives of the programme more faculty, lecture theatres with higher seating capacity will be required.